WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/dataset/README.md

 2. the ***last column*** of your data set is reserved for the y-array, or the class labels

-3. you have to manually change the number of ROWS and number of COLUMNS (of the x-array) in the main method
+3. When you use LogisticRegression it will predict for labels 0 and 1, so make sure the y-labels are properly defined beforehand.
+If not, you could also use the makeYLabels method.

 4. make sure there are no missing values in the dataset